27Saumya/Yuki/README.md

 # Running the bot

-• First use `java -jar Lavalink.jar` to run the Lavalink Node for Music System!

-• Then use `python bot.py` and you are good to go!
+• Use `python bot.py` and you are good to go!

 ## Built With